KevBarbour15/Multimedia-Project/README.md

 To install the required packages, you will then need to run:
     pip install -r requirements.txt

 All of the images used for this project are stored under the "images" folder.
+All of the annotations being processed are stored under the "annotations" folder.

 The 3 different graphs used for this project are meant to be run indiviually.
 Each has its own main method and does not require a Makefile to run.
+Run each file as you would any other file in your favorite Python environment.